 If these natural remedies don’t work, or if your infestation is quite large, you may want to revert to using a chemical-based insecticidal soap.
 These are often quite effective but can have adverse effects on the plant when used improperly.
 Follow the directions closely.

-There are an array of other insects to keep your eyes out for, too, from thrips to whiteflies to fungus gnats.
+There is an array of other insects to keep your eyes out for, too, from thrips to whiteflies to fungus gnats.
 A key thing to keep in mind: Pests are attracted to weakened plants and environments.
 If you’re following the care needs of every plant as best as possible, it will minimize the chances of a pest infestation down the line.
 Healthy plants are happy plants, after all.